EricMeneses/MechaCar_Statistical_Analysis/README.md

 ![](Resources/Photos/Deliverable1.png)

 In the Above output, we are able to tell that:
 - Vehicle length and vehicle ground clearance provide non-random amounts of variance to the model statistically.
 Both have an impact on miles per gallon (mpg) for the MachaCar prototype.
+Alternatively, the other three (vehicle weight, spoiler angle, and AWD-All Wheel Drive) have p-values that distribute a random amount of vairance within the dataset.
+- The p-value we are working with is smaller than the assumed significance level of 0.05%.
+What this tells us is that we can reject the null hypothesis because we have enough evidence to do so, confirming that the slope is not zero.
+- Looking at the r-squared value of this linear model, we can determine that 0.7149 (approximately 72%) of the mpg predictions will be determined by this model.
+Based on this, we can confirm that this model does predict mpg of MechaCar pprototypes effectively.

 ## Summary Statistics on Suspension Coils